Dissimilatory iron reducing bacteria: Importance in Biogeochemical Cycle

 Iron reduction plays a key role in biogeochemical cycles, influencing a variety of environmental processes and the cycling of other elements.
-For example, processes such as nitrogen and sulfur cycles, anaerobic ammonium oxidation with iron reduction and sulfur-driven iron reduction highlight the interconnectedness of these cycles in terrestrial and aquatic ecosystems.
+For example, processes such as nitrogen and sulfur cycles, anaerobic ammonium oxidation with iron reduction, and sulfur-driven iron reduction highlight the interconnectedness of these cycles in terrestrial and aquatic ecosystems.

-The recognition of microbial iron reduction as a key environmental process marked a significant advancement in our understanding of subsurface biogeochemistry.
+The discovery of microbial iron reduction as a key environmental process marked a significant advancement in the understanding of subsurface biogeochemistry.
 Microbial iron reduction not only contributes to greenhouse gas formation but also regulates the dynamics of nutrients and contaminants in aquatic systems.

 In addition, in terrestrial soils, iron redox cycles are closely linked to carbon and nitrogen cycles.
 By mediating essential biological and chemical reactions, iron reduction is a key driver of soil ecological functions, soil fertility, and nutrient availability.

 Historical Background and Discovery

 Microbial iron reduction is one of the oldest metabolic processes on Earth.
 Direct fossil evidence of early microbial life on Earth is scarce.
 Some microbiological data suggest that both sulfate reduction and iron reduction are the earliest forms of microbial respiration.
 Furthermore, Fe isotope geochemistry may provide a new method to identify microbial iron reduction early in Earth history.

-Data from a new study show that the geological record of dissimilatory iron reduction (DIR) extends back to more than 560 million years ago (Myr) and confirms that microorganisms closely related to the last common ancestor could reduce Fe(III).
+Studies have shown that the geological record of dissimilatory iron reduction (DIR) extends back to more than 560 million years ago (Myr) and confirms that microorganisms closely related to the last common ancestor could reduce Fe(III).